Tucker (2000 TV series)

-Tucker is an American sitcom created by Ron Milbauer and Terri Hughes, that aired on NBC from October 2, 2000 to April 2, 2001.
-Eight episodes were broadcast in pairs during rerun season in March 2001.
+Tucker is an American sitcom created by Ron Milbauer and Terri Hughes, that aired on NBC from October 2 to October 23, 2000.
+The series starred Eli Marienthal, Noelle Beck, Katey Sagal, Nathan Lawrence, Alison Lohman and Casey Sander, and was produced by Sudden Entertainment, NBC Studios, Regency Television and 20th Century Fox Television.

 Premise

 Tucker's parents have divorced, and so he is forced to move into his despised aunt Claire's house, with her decidedly calmer airplane pilot husband Jimmy and strange cousin Leon.
-Originally disappointed at the arrangement, he spots their gorgeous neighbour McKenna.
-From that point forward, he valiantly attempts to become her boyfriend, competing with Seth Green.
+Originally disappointed at the arrangement, he spots their gorgeous neighbor McKenna.
+From that point forward, he valiantly attempts to become her boyfriend, competing with Seth Green, playing a fictionalised version of himself dating a 14 year old girl.

 The series revolves around divorce, teenage culture and teenage love.

-In the UK and Ireland the show aired on Nickelodeon.
+In the UK and Ireland, the show aired on Nickelodeon.